steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 The function used to insert a new process in the queue is called insertProcQ.
 Firstly it checks if there are elements in the queue.
 If there are none the head of the queue is set to be the given pcb.
-If that's not the case it checks if the new process has a higher priority than the head, and places it before it if it does, else it proceeds recursively on the rest of the list (ignoring the head).
+If that's not the case it checks whether the new process has a higher priority than the head, and places it before it if it does, else it proceeds recursively on the rest of the list (ignoring the head).

 With headProcQ you can get the first element of the list, without removing it.
 To also remove it you can use